ielab/sdr/readme.md

 python3 topic_query_generation_multiple.py --input_qrel qrel_file_for_training+testing --input_test_qrel qrel_file_for_testing --DATA_DIR output_dir

 ```
-Please note: you need to generate for each year and put it in a seperate folder, not the overall one.
+Please note: you need to generate for each year and put it in a separate folder, not the overall one.

 ### Collection generation: